 How to Buy a Car on a Budget

-When it comes to buying a car on a budget, there are numerous financial considerations to be taken into account.
+Whether you’re buying a new car or saving up to afford your first, when it comes to buying a car on a budget, there is a lot to think about.
 The price you see on the sticker likely will not be the final dollar amount that the car will cost you.
 Over time, small costs add up and what seems like a sound purchase now could cost you big further down the road.
 It’s easy to get caught up in the excitement of buying a new car and that can lead to you making concessions you might not otherwise make.
-That’s why Compare.com has come up with the top things to consider when buying a car on a budget.
+That’s why Compare.com has come up with the top three things to consider when buying a car on a budget.

-With new cars, maintenance is becoming a concern when it comes to planning your future expenses.
-It used to be that when you purchased a car you had an idea of what maintenance tasks you could handle yourself (if any) and which tasks would require professional assistance.
-Changing headlamp bulbs, for example, used to be a fairly simple procedure.
-Today, some vehicle models require body panels to be removed and may even require special tools.
-For procedures such as this, they can come with added expense.
-Remember, your local mechanic is paid hourly.
-If changing that headlight involves that much work, it will take more time … and that’s an added cost.
+Remember, your local mechanic is paid hourly, plus the cost of parts.
+If changing a headlight involves that much work, it will take more time … and that’s an added cost.
 Also, don’t be afraid to ask your salesperson (or research online) about other unusual maintenance costs.
 For example, some sports cars require a specific type of tire and those tires need to be replaced more often than normal tires.
 Maintenance costs like these can make an affordable car become an expensive car very easily.

 You can save money by purchasing a vehicle on which you can do most basic maintenance yourself.
 Oil changes add up particularly fast if you take your car to a service center.
 Those on a budget will find tremendous savings in handling this task themselves as the cost of materials for an oil change is incredibly low.
-If you are interested, you can learn how to do that at Edmunds.com.
+A quick Google search will return a ton of results, but we particularly like Edmunds’ easy guide.